 Special property: Glowing in the dark.Check Price at Amazon:

-Description: This PLA filament contains real hemp fibers.
+Description: This best PLA filament contains real hemp fibers.
 It offers a dark, often non-consistent, color.
 The hemp is grown without the use of herbicides and pesticides, which is the main selling point for this product.
 Read this article if you want to know more about it.

 Consists of: Polylactic acid, hemp fibers, and zero THC.